 - Biodiversity in the harbour is important and needs further protection and restoration.

-- Development and use of the Ōhiwa Harbour is not managed appropriately, having adversely impacts on the harbour.
+- Development and use of the Ōhiwa Harbour needs to be managed appropriately to avoid adverse impacts on the harbour.

 Harbour management